Andy Garcia: 2020s

-In 2020, García starred in Charles McDougall's comedic film Ana.
+In 2020, Garcia starred in Charles McDougall's comedic film Ana.
 Also that year, he starred in Thor Freudenthal's critically acclaimed coming of age drama Words on Bathroom Walls.
 The following year, he made an uncredited cameo in the comedy film Barb and Star Go to Vista Del Mar starring Kirsten Wiig and Jamie Dornan.
 That same year, he starred in the action films Redemption Day and the Guy Ritchie film Wrath of Man.

 In 2022, he starred in the comedy Big Gold Brick.
 He also starred opposite Gloria Estefan again in the romantic comedy HBO Max film Father of the Bride.
-It is the third filmed version of the 1949 novel of the same name by Edward Streeter.Time praised García on his comedic turn writing, "Garcia carries the film ably with his gruff elegance".
+It is the third filmed version of the 1949 novel of the same name by Edward Streeter.Time praised Garcia on his comedic turn writing, "Garcia carries the film ably with his gruff elegance".

-García appeared in the 2023 action comedy film Expend4bles as Marsh, a CIA agent who is also a double agent and the main antagonist of the film.
+Garcia appeared in the 2023 action comedy film Expend4bles as Marsh, a CIA agent who is also a double agent and the main antagonist of the film.

 Personal life

-Garcia met his now wife, Marivi Lorido, when they were both students at Florida International University during the mid-'70s when they first saw each other in a Miami nightclub.
+Garcia met his now-wife, Marivi Lorido, when they were both students at Florida International University during the mid-'70s when they first saw each other in a Miami nightclub.
 The couple dated for seven years before tying the knot on September 24, 1982.
 They had their honeymoon in Spain.
 The family divides their time between Toluca Lake, Los Angeles, and Key Biscayne, Florida.

 They have four children: Dominik García-Lorido, Daniella, Alessandra, and Andrés.
 Dominik was born on August 16, 1983, in Miami, Florida.
 She is married to Michael Doneger.
 Daniella was born on January 3, 1988, in Los Angeles, California.
 She is married to actor Stephen Borrello and the couple has a daughter named Violette Rose.
 Alessandra was born on June 20, 1991, in Los Angeles.
 The fourth child and only son, Andrés, was born on January 28, 2002.
 He has gone on to become an established DJ across Los Angeles and Miami.

-García has often expressed his distaste for the communist regime that has ruled Cuba since the revolution.
-Following Fidel Castro's death in November 2016, García criticized his legacy, stating: "It is necessary for me to express the deep sorrow that I feel for all the Cuban people...that have suffered the atrocities and repression caused by Fidel Castro and his totalitarian regime."
+Garcia has often expressed his distaste for the communist regime that has governed Cuba since the revolution.
+Following Fidel Castro's death in November 2016, Garcia criticized his legacy, stating: "It is necessary for me to express the deep sorrow that I feel for all the Cuban people...that have suffered the atrocities and repression caused by Fidel Castro and his totalitarian regime."

-In 2018, García attended a fundraiser event for Friends of the Israel Defense Forces, which raised $60 million.
-Following the October 7 Hamas-led attack on Israel in 2023 that killed 1,200, García signed an open letter by Creative Community for Peace condemning the killings and calling for the world to "stand with Israel as it defends itself against a terrorist regime in Gaza that seeks Israel’s destruction."
+Following the October 7 attacks in 2023 that killed 1,200, Garcia signed an open letter by Creative Community for Peace condemning the killings and calling for the world to "stand with Israel as it defends itself against a terrorist regime in Gaza that seeks Israel's destruction."

-García is Catholic, and a naturalized citizen of the United States.
+Garcia is Catholic, and a naturalized citizen of the United States.